Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \mathbf{v}\times\left(\nabla\times\mathbf{v}\right) &= \mathbf{v}\times\left[\frac{u\tan\left(\varphi\right)}{r}\mathbf{k} + \mathbf{k}\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}\right) + \mathbf{j}\frac{\partial u}{\partial z} - \mathbf{i}\frac{\partial v}{\partial z}\right]. \end{align} \]

-Due to the disappearance of vertical shear in the barotropic case
+Owing to the vanishing of vertical shear in the barotropic case, one has

 \[ \begin{align} \mathbf{v}\times\left(\nabla\times\mathbf{v}\right) &= \mathbf{v}\times\left[\frac{u\tan\left(\varphi\right)}{r}\mathbf{k} + \mathbf{k}\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y}\right)\right] = \mathbf{v}\times\mathbf{k}\left(\frac{\partial v}{\partial x} - \frac{\partial u}{\partial y} + \frac{u\tan\left(\varphi\right)}{r}\right) = \mathbf{v}\times\mathbf{k}\zeta = -\mathbf{k}\times\zeta\mathbf{v}. \end{align} \]

 The vertical component is of no further interest here.
-Now one can use Eq. for the momentum equation of the shallow water equations.
-Write (13.171) neglecting friction
+For the momentum equation of the shallow water equations, Eq.
+(13.171), one can now write, neglecting friction,

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} + \mathbf{k}\times\zeta\mathbf{v} &= -g\nabla\left(h + b\right) - \nabla k - f\mathbf{k}\times\mathbf{v}\nonumber\\ \Leftrightarrow\frac{\partial\mathbf{v}}{\partial t} + qh\mathbf{k}\times\mathbf{v} &= -g\nabla\left(h + b\right) - \nabla k.\tag{15.166}\label{eq:momentum_eq_shallow_nonl} \end{align} \]

 The incompressible PV is therefore a conserved quantity.
-In the middle latitudes, the planetary vorticity is an order of magnitude larger than the relative one, thus it follows from the fact that the incompressible potential vorticity is preserved
+In the mid-latitudes, the planetary vorticity is an order of magnitude larger than the relative one; it thus follows from the fact that the incompressible potential vorticity is conserved

 \[ \begin{align} \frac{\partial q}{\partial t} + \mathbf{v}\cdot\nabla q = 0 \end{align} \]